 Currently, we have a sufficient number of factory workers at our Xinxing factory and do not expect a significant labor shortage in the next 12 months.
-However, there can be no assurance that we will not experience an increased need for workers in China in the future or that we will be able to adequately staff our factory in Xinxing or face a shortage of workers in the future due to COVID mandatory sanctions.
+However, there can be no assurance that we will not experience an increased need for workers in China in the future.
 The inability to adequately staff our factories could have a material adverse impact on production, which could lead to delays in shipments or missed sales.
 In the event that we have delayed or lost sales, we may need to deliver goods by air at our cost to ensure that our products arrive on time, which would likely result in an increase in air freight costs and vendor fines and could result in missed sales, any of which could have a material adverse effect upon our business and our results of operations.